BigCoke233/toaster.js/README.md

 <script src="toaster.js"></script>
 ```

-Whenever you feel like you need a notification, just to this.
+Whenever you feel like you need a notification, just do this.

 ```javascript
 Toaster.toast('text');